sayujang/Smart-Contact/readme.md

 Immutability friendly – Often used with @Getter and final fields.

 Avoids long constructors – No need to write multiple overloaded constructors.
+🧭 How Spring Finds That File

+Spring Boot (with Thymeleaf) uses a View Resolver behind the scenes — by default it’s configured like this:

+spring.thymeleaf.prefix = classpath:/templates/
+spring.thymeleaf.suffix = .html